jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

     (v) practices in relation to behaviour management and limits on the use of physical restraint:
     (vi) communication and consultation with parents:
     (vii) the operation or administration of licensed early childhood services:
-  (b) authorise the Minister, after consultation with those organisations that appear to the Minister to be representative of persons likely to be substantially affected by the regulations, to prescribe criteria to be used by the Secretary to assess compliance with the minimum standards imposed by the regulations:
+  (b) authorise the Minister, after consultation with the Director of Regulation and those organisations that appear to the Minister to be representative of persons likely to be substantially affected by the regulations, to prescribe criteria to be used by the Director of Regulation to assess compliance with the minimum standards imposed by the regulations:
   (c)
   (d) limit or regulate the number of children who may attend licensed early childhood education and care centres or any premises used to provide a licensed home-based education and care service or a licensed hospital-based education and care service:
   (e) provide for the grant or refusal to grant, duration, expiry, renewal, suspension, transfer, reclassification, and cancellation of licences of 1 or more specified kinds for service providers for each kind of early childhood service, and prescribe the conditions under which licences may be granted, renewed, suspended, or transferred and the fees payable in respect of the grant, renewal, suspension, or transfer of the licences, or do any of those things:
+  (ea) provide for the Director of Regulation to take 1 or more actions in relation to a licence held by a service provider of a licensed early childhood service, including—
+    (i) making a record of non-compliance; and
+    (ii) issuing a formal warning or a written direction; and (iii) requiring the provider to employ or engage specialist help or prepare, implement, and complete an improvement plan:
+  (eb) enable or require the Director of Regulation to publicly notify action taken by the Director in relation to a non-compliance by a service provider of a licensed early childhood service with—
+    (i) a condition of their licence; or
+    (ii) a requirement of regulations:
+  (ec) enable the Director of Regulation to give public notice of an investigation into a complaint against a service provider of a licensed early childhood service or an incident involving the service provider:
+  (ed) enable the Director of Regulation to require a service provider of a licensed early childhood service to inform parents or caregivers of children attending the service that an investigation into a complaint or incident is being carried out by the Director or licensed service provider, or both:
   (f) prescribe conditions governing licensed early childhood services and the duties of their service providers:
   (g) prescribe the records to be kept by service providers in respect of children attending licensed early childhood education and care centres, licensed home-based education and care services, and licensed hospital-based education and care services:
   (h) regulate, including by authorising the Secretary to issue a notice recognising a qualification, the qualifications to be held by any specified number or proportion of persons carrying out the following activities: